Maggie Moore: Life and career

 Sullivan was born in San Francisco, California, in 1851 to Irish parents; her father, who died when she was eight years old, was from Dublin, and her mother was from Galway.
 She had seven siblings: six sisters and one brother, some of whom also appeared on the stage.
 She began her theatrical career at an early age and married J. C. Williamson, with whom she came to Australia in 1874.
 They opened in Melbourne on 1 August in the comic play Struck Oil and were immediately successful.
 Some weeks later they went to Sydney and, after touring Australia, to India.
-In 1876 Struck Oil played for 100 nights at the Adelphi Theatre, London, and was followed for a similar period by Arrah-na-Pogue, with Williamson as Shaun and his wife as Arrah.
+In 1876 Struck Oil played for 100 nights at the Adelphi Theatre in London and was followed for a similar period by Arrah-na-Pogue, with Williamson as Shaun and his wife as Arrah.
 Other appearances were made in the provinces, and a successful visit was then paid to the United States.

 In 1879 they were again in Australia, and Moore began playing in Gilbert and Sullivan operas.
 Her voice was not large, but she knew how to use it, and on occasion she took the parts of Josephine and Buttercup in H.M.S.
 Pinafore, Mabel and Ruth in The Pirates of Penzance and once, when the actress chosen could not appear, Katisha in The Mikado.
 In Patience, her part was Lady Jane.
 Possibly her best part in opera was Bettina, in Edmond Audran's La Mascotte.

 She was versatile, and after her husband had become a member of the firm of Williamson Garner and Musgrove and had practically given up acting, she appeared in sensational drama.
 In the late 1880s and early 1890s she was keeping alive with her vivacity and humour such parts as Biddy Roonan in The Shadows of a Great City in 1886, and Meg in Meg the Castaway in 1890.
 She visited her parents in San Francisco about this time and played at a benefit in Nan the Good-for-Nothing.
 Returning to Australia she was in various revivals of Struck Oil with John F. Forde as John Stofel.
 She left her husband in the early 1890s, and they divorced by the close of the century.